Skip to main content

 You can specify the flight pattern via the pattern argument.
 If unspecified, it will default to square.

-$ roslaunch mavrospy mocap.launch pattern:=figure8
+$ ros2 launch mavrospy mocap.py pattern:=figure8

 Available Patterns: square, square_head, circle, circle_head, figure8, figure8_head, spiral, and spiral_head.
 Where _head will specify the drone to face in the direction of motion.

-$ rostopic echo /mavros/vision_pose/pose
+$ ros2 topic echo /mavros/vision_pose/pose

 CTRL+C to exit.